M0NsTeRRR/homelabv3-infra/docs/guide/kubernetes/index.md

 ### Task

-Use `task --list` to find Kubernetes group recipes for deploying the base infrastructure until ArgoCD can take over.
+Use `uv run task --list` to find Kubernetes group recipes for deploying the base infrastructure until ArgoCD can take over.